Season 2: Episode 5

 Artist Karine Bonneval talks about listening to plants.

-This season I am talking to artists and thinker about the art of listening.
+This season I am talking to artists and thinkers about the art of listening.

 In the spring of 2019 I attended a Tree Sound Walk organized by French artist Karine Bonneval, who works on the topic of human-plant relations.
 She was as artist in residence at the Berlin gallery, Gru_nd with her project, Dé jardiner, or De-Gardening.